djay21/Nginx-reverse-proxy/README.md

 6. if you want to server more than one port on https, copy paste the server ssl {} and paste it again in the production.conf file and edit your proxy_pass port of another service. <br><br>

-7. Spin your docker-container <br>
-  docker-compose up -d
+7. RUN your nginx.exe, /usr/bin/nginx or docker container in order to start your nginx server <br>.